MonoMaxMW/MonoMax.GLPlayground/README.md

 - glad for OpenGL calls

 C#
-- using a WriteableBitmap and it's Backbuffer
+- Using a WriteableBitmap and it's Backbuffer
+- No airspace restrictions due to pixel ownership with WPF

 TODO:
 - Implement render-thread with framebuffers and